puppetlabs/puppetlabs-accounts/README.markdown

 This module works with Puppet Enterprise 2015.3 and later.

 ## Development

-This module was built by Puppet Labs specifically for use with Puppet Enterprise (PE).

 If you run into an issue with this module, or if you would like to request a feature, please [file a ticket](https://tickets.puppetlabs.com/browse/MODULES/).